YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As an ITOPS
 In order to be able to rely on the operations of the tool and manage easily its features and functionalities
-I wanto the easily verify and  test parts or the whole System
+I wanto the easily verify and  test parts or the whole System by issuing a single shell call.

 #### 6.1.1.
 Clarity and breavity of the end to end tests